ZubBar/Sequence-based-filtering-method-for-16S-rRNA-sequencing/README.md

 # Sequence-based-filtering-method-for-16S-rRNA-sequencing

-Sequence-based filtering method for the removal of contaminants in low-biomass 16S rRNA sequencing approaches.
+Here we proposed a simple-to-use sequence-based filtering method for the removal of contaminants in low biomass 16S rRNA sequencing approaches.

+Pipeline contributors: Dr. Magdalena Stock and Cristina Zubiria Barrera.